oblivioncth/FIL/README.md

 ### General
 While testing for 100% compatibility is infeasible given the size of Flashpoint, OFILb was designed with full compatibility in mind; however, the importer itself only provides access to the games and their related playlists within Flashpoint, not the animations, since LaunchBox is primarily a games frontend.
 Additionally, accessing the "Extras" content of an entry is currently not supported.

+The ":message:" feature of Flashpoint, commonly used to automatically show usage instructions for some games before they are started, is supported.
+The entries that use it are added as additional-apps to their respective games as they once were when Flashpoint came packaged with LaunchBox.
+All messages are displayed in a pop-up dialog via CLIFp.

 Since Flashpoint originally used LaunchBox as its launcher most fields within Flashpoint have a one-to-one equivalent (or close enough equivalent) LaunchBox field.
 That being said there are a few fields that are unique to Flashpoint that do not have matching field and so they are simply excluded during the import, resulting in a relatively minor loss of information for each game in your collection.

 ### Version Matching